- Energy saving

 A heat pump works most efficiently with low system temperatures and it’s true that radiant heating solutions such as underfloor heating or panel systems are a very good match for this.
 However, they are certainly not the only available options.
 A heat pump can, under certain conditions, also be operated efficiently in combination with low temperature radiators.
 It’s possible that the existing radiators are already correctly dimensioned.
 Nonetheless, when switching to low temperature heating in an existing building, the condition and lifespan as well as the performance of the old radiators should be checked and they should be renewed if necessary to allow for the flow temperatures to be lowered.
 Moreover, it’s important to ensure that areas such as the windows, roof and walls are sufficiently insulated to reduce heat loss and maximise energy efficiency.

 The heat load must be recalculated for each room to determine the appropriate radiator.
 Depending on the degree of insulation and the newly calculated heat load, the lowest possible flow temperature can be determined.
 If the calculated temperature is higher than 45°C, modern panel radiators can be used.
-If it’s lower than 45°C, it’s best to use fan-supported panel radiators such as the Ulow E2 or fan convectors since there is increasingly less natural convection below this temperature level.
+If it’s lower than 45°C, it’s best to use fan-supported panel radiators such as Ulow E2 or fan convectors since there is increasingly less natural convection below this temperature level.

 Which low temperature radiators to match with a heat pump?